You don’t want to miss these rare finds.

 This six-storey suburban mall underwent major transformations in recent years to serve the needs of the residents here.
-There are currently over 130 retail outlets in the building and it is one of the few places in Singapore where you can have one of the most popular Korean fried chicken fast food joints, Nene Chicken.
+There are currently over 130 retail outlets in the building and multiple fast food joints.
 We also love that we can get the popular Adam Road nasi lemak (pictured) at CRAVE Nasi Lemak & Teh Tarik here.

 90 Hougang Avenue 10